josephsl/wintenApps/contributing.md

 #### Recent and upcoming development milestones and quarters

-Originally development semesters in 2021 but changed to annual milestones in 2022.
+Originally development semesters in 2021 but changed to annual milestones in 2022, then reverted to semesters in 2024.

 * Nickel (2021):
 	* Nickel 1: June 2021 to September 2021, dedicated to refining Windows 11 support and introduction of control types refactor from NVDA 2021.2